The application process for the 2017 Artist Studio Program will open Friday, September 30, 2016.

 Video Script: Enter up to 60 words of description about the content of your video.
 (This information will be reviewed by the panel when your work is viewed.)

-We will not accept CDs of digital images, slides, DVDs, or VHS.
+We will not accept emailed files, CDs of digital images, slides, DVDs, or VHS.
 Most video codecs will be played back on Submittable's platform - please test your videos for playback before finalizing your submission.

 Please carefully read all instructions and these FAQs before submitting and prepare your materials accordingly.